-Pedestrian safety in Dubai
+Pedestrian safety rules in Dubai: A handy guide

-PEDESTRIAN SAFETY IN DUBAI
+PEDESTRIAN SAFETY RULES IN DUBAI

 SAFE CROSSING AREAS

-Accidents generally occur when pedestrians cross the road carelessly and ignore the designated crosswalks or intersections.
+Accidents generally occur when pedestrians cross the road carelessly and fail to use the designated crosswalks or intersections.
 Some people risk their lives by jaywalking in Dubai, which is a punishable offence with a fine of AED 400.
-There are designated crossing points such as pedestrian bridges, underpasses, zebra crossings etc. which should be used at all times.
-You have to wait for the pedestrian signal light to turn green at crossings before moving forward.

 USE SIDEWALKS